pascalr/jome/README.md

 The command line application to run .jome files.

-## jome-website
+## website

-The source code for the website that contains the documentation and examples.
+The source code for the website that contains the documentation, examples and an online editor.

 ## tm-grammar